StrangeBeeCorp/Security/Security advisories/SB-SEC-ADV-2022-001: Authentication bypass due to incomplete checks in the Active Directory authentication module.md

 Exploiting the vulnerability is only possible if the configured AD is on premise.
 When exploited, this vulnerability allows impersonating any account on the platform, including administrators.
 After investigations, we confirmed the issue and fixed it.

-If your Active Directory authentication module is not enabled nor configured, or if you are using Azure AD, you are not at risk.
+If your Active Directory authentication module is not enabled nor configured, or if you are using Azure AD, you are **NOT** at risk.

 ## Description
 TheHive has an authentication vulnerability when the Active Directory module is enabled and used to authenticate users on the platform.